yhoiluhi/agmod/SINGLEPLAYER.md

 - HEV chargers now give at maximum 30 AP.
 - Now you start with crowbar and glock in the campaign or map.
 - Now scientists and barneys have +50 and +30 hp respectively, to be balanced with the increased weapon damage.
+- Fixed getting stuck on walls or other brushes after a changelevel (e.g.: ST pipe, after the pipe2pipe strat).
+- Fixed NPCs not being able to open doors on saveload.

 ## Known issues
 Some of these are specific to the HL campaign.